 The statute of limitations sets a deadline for filing a car accident lawsuit.
 In Texas, the deadline for personal injury lawsuits, including car accident lawsuits, is two years from the date of the accident.
 This means that you will be prohibited from filing a lawsuit more than two years from the date of the crash.

-Our car accident lawyers in Weatherford know how to determine when the statute of limitations for your claim expires.
+Our Weatherford car accident lawyers know how to determine when the statute of limitations for your claim expires.
 We are committed to working to ensure your claim is filed before the statute of limitations expires.

 Complete a Free Case Evaluation form today to find out if we can help with your claim.